do-jonathan4/lfz-m1/exercises/javascript-dom-manipulation-2/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What are the differences between `innertext` and `textContent`?
-- What datatype are the values you remove from a text input?
-- Why is it so important to be able to dynamically update text?